Robust topological superconductivity in spin-orbit coupled systems at higher-order van Hove filling

-\textit{Acknowledgments.}$-$ We acknowledge the supports by the Ministry of Science and Technology (Grant No. 2022YFA1403901), National Natural Science Foundation of China (No. 11920101005, No. 11888101) and the New Cornerstone Investigator Program.
-F.C.Z is also partially supported by the Priority Program of Chinese Academy of Sciences (Grant No. XDB28000000).
-X.L.H also acknowledges the supports from China Postdoctoral Science Foundation Fellowship (No. 2022M723112).
+We acknowledge the supports by the Ministry of Science and Technology (2022YFA1403901), the National Natural Science Foundation of China (11920101005, 11888101, and 12047503) and the New Cornerstone Investigator Program.
+Fu-Chun Zhang is partially supported by the Priority Program of Chinese Academy of Sciences (JZHKYPT-2021-08) and is also partially supported by Chinese Academy of Sciences under contract No. JZHKYPT-2021-08.
+Xinloong Han also acknowledges the supports from China Postdoctoral Science Foundation Fellowship (2022M723112).